GitHub

 Sometimes exposing a host on the network to the outside is not an option.
 In this case you can opt to forward connections from one Warpgate to another.

-This is fully transparent to the client (except for the double "warpgate connected" message in interactive sessions) - there are no SSH "jump hosts" involved in this setup.
+NOTE: This is fully transparent to the client (except for the double "warpgate connected" message in interactive sessions) - there are no SSH "jump hosts" involved in this setup.

 Copy outer Warpgate's public key§